Medicine-Hat-Feature

 With five days on hunt throughout the city, we left with still more to be discovered – art walks, a deep dive into the historic Esplanade, plus more food and coffee spots left to unearth.
 We’ll make that happen on our next visit with Dad.

-To rest in between our scouting hunting missions, we stayed at the Quality Inn, just off of the Transcanada Highway, which gave us easy access to all parts of the city.
-Our room was spacious but cozy, which allowed us to sleep well but also comfortably sit and work when we needed to.
+To rest in between our scouting and hunting missions, we stayed at the Home Inn, just off the TransCanada Highway, which gave us easy access to all parts of the city.
+Our room was spacious but cozy, which allowed us to sleep well and comfortably sit and work when we needed to.

 This post was produced by us, brought to you by Canadian Badlands and StayinMedicineHat.com.